Hybrid Exchange Measurement-Based Qubit Operations in Semiconductor Double Quantum Dot Qubits: Abstract

 \section{Abstract}

-Measurement-based quantum computing (MBQC) promises natural compatibility with quantum error correcting codes at the cost of a polynomial increase in physical qubits.
-MBQC proposals have largely focused on photonic systems, where 2-qubit gates are difficult.
-Semiconductor spin qubits in quantum dots, on the other hand, offer fast 2-qubit gates via the exchange interaction.
-In exchange-based quantum computing, as with other solid-state qubits, leakage to higher states is a serious problem that must be mitigated.
-Here, two hybrid measurement-exchange schemes are proposed which quantify the benefits of MBQC on quantum dot-based quantum computing.
-Measurement of double quantum dot encoded qubits in the singlet-triplet basis, along with inter- and intra-qubit exchange interaction, are used to perform one and two qubit operations.
-Both schemes suppress individual qubit spin-state leakage errors, offer fast gate times, and require only controllable exchange couplings, up to known phase and Pauli corrections.
+Measurement-based quantum computing (MBQC) promises an alternative approach to quantum computation that has natural compatibility with error correction codes at the cost of a polynomial increase in physical qubits.
+MBQC implementations have previously focused on photonic systems where two-qubit gates are difficult.
+On the other hand, semiconductor spin qubit systems offer fast two-qubit gates via the exchange interaction.
+To explore the benefits of MBQC on spin systems, two hybrid measurement-exchange schemes for full qubit control with semiconductor double quantum dot spin qubits are considered.
+Protocol 1 fully realizes the cluster-state approach to MBQC but requires singlet-triplet qubits in a magnetic field gradient.
+Protocol 2 implements a direct measurement based replacement for more traditional gate-based encoded operations, without need for magnetic field gradients.
+Both protocols demonstrate full single and two qubit control through a combination of inter- and intra- qubit exchange and measurement onto the singlet-triplet basis.
+We show that both schemes suppress individual qubit spin-state leakage errors and offer fast gate times, up to known phase and Pauli corrections.